Azure/autorest.typescript/test/integration/generated/pagingNoIterators/README.md

-# PagingNoIteratorsClient library for JavaScript
+# PagingNoIterators client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for PagingNoIteratorsClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for PagingNoIterators client.

 Long-running Operation for AutoRest